-For the SA Game Jam 2017, @bestnickname@steamhat, Richard Ramsbottom @ramperkash and I have made a game called BlirdWatching.
+For the SA Game Jam 2017, @bestnickname, @steamhat, Richard Ramsbottom @ramperkash and I have made a game called BlirdWatching.

 Blird Watching is a game about collecting blird photos for your Instablirdity album. http://freelives.net/sa-game-jam-2017/